HL7/fhir-saner/fsh/ig-data/input/pagecontent/actors.md

 ##### Measure Consumer Requirements

 1. The Measure Consumer **shall** implement either the Pull Option or the Push Option.
-2. A Measure Consumer that implements the API and Push Options **shall** provide a CapabilityStatement when queried via [base]/metadata.
+2. A Measure Consumer that implements the Push Option **shall** provide a CapabilityStatement when queried via [base]/metadata.

 ##### Measure Consumer Conformance

 See the following CapabilityStatement resources for conformance requirements:
-* [CapabilityStatement-MeasureConsumer-API-Pull](CapabilityStatement-MeasureConsumer-API-Pull.html) Defines the additional requirements for the Measure Consumer implementing the API Option and the Pull Option.
-* [CapabilityStatement-MeasureConsumer-API-Pull-Questionnaire](CapabilityStatement-MeasureConsumer-API-Pull-Questionnaire.html) Defines the additional requirements for the Measure Consumer implementing the API Option, the Pull Option, and the Questionnaire Option.
-* [CapabilityStatement-MeasureConsumer-API-Push](CapabilityStatement-MeasureConsumer-API-Push.html) Defines the additional requirements for the Measure Consumer implementing the API Option and the Push Option.
 * [CapabilityStatement-MeasureConsumer-Aggregate](CapabilityStatement-MeasureConsumer-Aggregate.html) Defines the additional requirements for the Measure Consumer implementing the Aggregate Option.
 * [CapabilityStatement-MeasureConsumer-CSV-Pull](CapabilityStatement-MeasureConsumer-CSV-Pull.html) Defines the additional requirements for the Measure Consumer implementing the CSV Option and the Pull Option.
 * [CapabilityStatement-MeasureConsumer-CSV-Push](CapabilityStatement-MeasureConsumer-CSV-Push.html) Defines the additional requirements for the Measure Consumer implementing the CSV Option and the Push Option.
+* [CapabilityStatement-MeasureConsumer-Pull](CapabilityStatement-MeasureConsumer-Pull.html) Defines the additional requirements for the Measure Consumer implementing the Pull Option.
+* [CapabilityStatement-MeasureConsumer-Pull-Questionnaire](CapabilityStatement-MeasureConsumer-Pull-Questionnaire.html) Defines the additional requirements for the Measure Consumer implementing the Pull Option and the Questionnaire Option.
+* [CapabilityStatement-MeasureConsumer-Push](CapabilityStatement-MeasureConsumer-Push.html) Defines the additional requirements for the Measure Consumer implementing the Push Option.
 #### Measure Intermediary

 The Measure Intermediary is a grouping of a Measure Source with a Measure Consumer.